Bob Hannah: Team Yamaha and motocross dominance

 In late 1975, Yamaha, having lost veterans to other teams, offered Hannah a contract.
 Hannah took the unsigned $1,000-a-month offer to Suzuki hoping that they would match it.
 Suzuki declined and Yamaha, in December 1975, announced that the virtually unknown Hannah would be joining the team for the 1976 season.

 Hannah began his rookie year by dominating the 500cc Florida Winter-AMA series, which was one of the most prestigious American motocross series of the era.
 In winning all five events, he became the first rider to sweep the series, inspiring Cycle News editor and contributor Jim Gianatsis to popularize the nickname “the Hurricane” for Hannah.

-He had an equally impressive start to the 1976 AMA 125cc motocross season by winning the first race at Hangtown against Honda's defending National Champion, Marty Smith.
-He won five of the eight 125cc Nationals that year en route to his first national championship.
+Hannah had an equally impressive start to the 1976 AMA 125cc motocross season by winning the first race at Hangtown against Honda's defending National Champion, Marty Smith who had been favored to win his third consecutive National Championship.
+Hannah suffered a bad start in the first heat race, but put in an extremely impressive performance by passing almost the entire field of competitors to catch and then pass the race leader Smith.
+In the second heat race, Hannah and Smith engaged in a twenty minute duel for the race lead which ended when Smith's Honda broke down, allowing Hannah to take the overall victory.
+The result stunned many racing enthusiasts as, Smith had dominated the 125 class for two consecutive seasons while Hannah was still relatively unknown.
+Hannah won five of the eight 125cc Nationals that year enroute to his first national championship.

 Hannah participated in his first Trans-AMA series winning the final event of the series in Phoenix, Arizona.
 He was also a member of the American team at both the Motocross des Nations and Trophée des Nations.
 However, Team USA fared poorly with Hannah himself remarking later that “I don't remember a single damn thing about those two races.”